New research in mouse models shows that stress hormones can help breast cancer grow, spread, and diversify, which makes it harder to treat.

 Previous research that Medical News Today covered suggests that exposure to chronic (long-term) stress is one factor that contributes to cancer cell growth in breast cancer.

 Now, a new study conducted by a team from the University of Basel and the University Hospital of Basel in Switzerland has uncovered further evidence to suggest that stress can fuel the spread of breast cancer tumors, perhaps also supporting their diversification.

 The study — which the team carried out in a mouse model — found that stress hormones support breast cancer metastasis.
 The scientists also state that the stress hormone derivatives present in certain anti-inflammatory treatments could actually "disarm" chemotherapy agents.

-Lead author Prof. Mohamed Bentires-Alj and colleagues explain their findings in a new study paper that appears in the journal Nature.
+Lead author Prof. Mohamed Bentires-Alj and colleagues explain their

 "Intra-patient tumor heterogeneity is an obstacle to treatment," they note, "as it causes divergence in diagnostic markers between primary tumors and matched metastases that may lead to inadequate treatment."
 They say that new research needs to find a way to address this mismatch.

 Prof. Bentires-Alj and team worked with a mouse model of breast cancer.
 They started by studying how different the original tumors were from metastatic tumors by assessing specific gene activity.